Salt × AI · differential edge

 1. Hallucinated modules

-AI invents modules that sound like they should exist.
-They don't.
+AI invents modules that sound right but don't exist.

 ensure_running: